 The first thing you have to do when your spouse says s/he wants a divorce is to figure out what is going on, and figure out whether you have any chance of saving your marriage.
 Did your spouse threaten divorce in the middle of a heated argument?
 We all know that people often say things in the middle of an argument that they don’t really mean.
 On the other hand, if your spouse has already moved out of the house and has just had you served with divorce papers, you can pretty safely assume that s/he is serious about divorce.

 The more difficult situation to assess is when your spouse gives you mixed messages.
 One day s/he says loves you, but the next day s/he wants a divorce.
-One day s/he is threatening to move out, and the next day s/he is going with you to your child’s parent/teacher conference and acting like nothing ever happened.
-Meanwhile, you are riding a roller coaster of emotions and you are not exactly sure what is going on, or what you should do.
+One day s/he is threatening to move out.
+The next day s/he is going with you to your child’s parent/teacher conference and acting like nothing ever happened.
+Meanwhile, you are riding a roller coaster of emotions.
+You are not exactly sure what is going on, or what you should do.

 How to Figure it Out